Viction Bridged USDT (USDT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Viction Bridged USDT Historical Price

-According to the latest data gathered on Viction Bridged USDT live price page, the current price of Viction Bridged USDT is 0.999777USD.
-The circulating supply of Viction Bridged USDT(USDT) is 163.81K USDT , giving it a market capitalization of $164.15K.
+According to the latest data gathered on Viction Bridged USDT live price page, the current price of Viction Bridged USDT is 0.942294USD.
+The circulating supply of Viction Bridged USDT(USDT) is 163.81K USDT , giving it a market capitalization of $154.99K.

 How Does Viction Bridged USDT (USDT) Price Prediction Module Work?